Skip to main content

 Even then the glory of Christ is brought to a consummation or fullness, the Son one in the Father.
 Jesus prays for this in John 17: 1-5, "I glorified you on earth fulfilling the work which you gave me to do.
 And now Father glorify me at your side, of the glory which I had with you before the world existed."

-That John has recorded such a prayer means that Jesus wanted him to hear, like other times he prayed, for our benefit.
 In the fulfillment of all things we see the hope of our calling and of our eternal inheritance.
 We also see in Jesus's prayer in John 17 the fulfillment of his mission from the Father and the future glory that will come in oneness again with the Father.

-Revelation 21:1–5 gives a picture of this future fulfillment of all things: “Then I saw a new heaven and a new earth... the former things have passed away...
+Revelation 21:1–5 gives a picture of the future fulfillment of all things: “Then I saw a new heaven and a new earth... the former things have passed away...
 Behold, I make all things new.”
 The fullness of time culminates in the renewal of all creation, where God dwells with His people and there is no more death, sorrow, or pain.

 This vision is not abstract theology, it’s the hope that anchors the church.